sealfur/sealfur-com/src/posts/202112021251-Content-editors-cms.md

 “Content creators, meet HTML” is the second post in a series about our common responsibility to build accessible digital products.
 The first was called [“Accessibility is a nuanced problem”](/blog/accessibility-is-a-nuanced-problem/).

 [^1]: And, chances are, if you use a CMS, it’s WordPress.
 A site called [*W<sup>3</sup>Techs* has a regular report on the most popular web technologies](https://w3techs.com/technologies/overview/content_management) in use.
 But you might use Squarespace or Joomla or Adobe Experience Manager or Sitecore or any of the other hundreds of content management systems out there.

+[^2]: If you want to start learning about HTML, try [Mozilla’s HTML Basics](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics).
+If you learn by watching more than reading, [Aaron Jack explains HTML](https://youtu.be/salY_Sm6mv4) in 5 minute video.